- This event has passed.

 Last year there were those in the state, like former Governor Brown, who thought having California join a regional electricity grid with coal states, that would be overseen and controlled by Trump’s FERC (Federal Energy Resource Commission), was a good thing.
-The reason this is still up on our site is that a similar bill may be brought back this year.
-350 Bay Area was opposed to this at the time and would be again this year.
-AB 813 set up the process for California participating in a interstate Regional grid and Authority, and it moved close to a getting a vote on the Senate floor.
-It had moved to the Senate Rules Committee and could have been brought out and onto the Senate floor for a vote at any time between up to Aug.
-31st So it was very important that we met with our State Senators Those in the Bay Area are listed here and we did meet with quite a few of them, or their staff, in some cases, a couple of times:
+The reason this still can be found on our site is that a similar bill may be brought back in 2020.
+350 Bay Area was opposed to this at the time and would be again.
+AB 813 set up the process for California participating in an interstate Regional grid and Authority, and it moved close to a getting a vote on the Senate floor.
+It had moved to the Senate Rules Committee and could have been brought out and onto the Senate floor for a vote at any time up to Aug.
+31st of that year.
+So it was very important that we met with our State Senators Those in the Bay Area are listed here and we did meet with quite a few of them, or their staff, in some cases, a couple of times:

 - Be polite.

 - Note that you are a constituent.
 The staffer may ask for your zip code or address.

 - When you call, you will speak with a staff member from the representative’s office (or, after office hours, leave a message).

 - The staff is usually instructed to simply verify you are a constituent and record your position (opposition to AB 813).
 Thus it is best to give a simple statement.
 One of the two statements below will work.